larsbaunwall/messagerouter-poc/AMQP0-9-1/README.md

 A consumer `RebelAllianceBC` listening for the `Events.Greeting` message from `GalacticEmpireBC` will therefore declare a private queue `GalacticEmpireBC.Events.Greeting:RebelAlliance.EventConsumerService1-myhost1`

 The sample supports a competing consumer pattern by sharing the consumer queue (same name) among multiple consumers.

+## Message schema validation

+All messages are described in a JSON schema and placed in the `/schemas/bounded-context/` folder.
+This enables us to validate message integrity when sending and when receiving a message, if needed.

+The message JSON schema references the `/schemas/platform/envelope.json` schema for metadata fields and applies individual constraints to the `payload` field only.

+The sample currently validates JSON schema on consumption and drops messages if they are not compliant with the defined schema annotated with the `JsonSchemaAttribute`.
+Dropped messages will go to the dead letter queue.

+This might not be exactly the way you'd want to do schema validation in your solution, as it is quite strictly implemented in this library.
+If, how and when to validate schemas should be up to the individual consumer, or it should be a feature embedded in the AMQP broker instead through a schema repository.